 Opportunities for high tech companies

-The stars of the Technolympics would be the early adaptors of performance-improving technology: paralympic athletes.
-People such as our own Blade Babe, Marlou van Rhijn.
-Top sportsmen and women who have a unique understanding of how technology can perfect the human body, and yet are still confronted with the question of whether they, with their technological aids, actually belong in the arena of athletes with a disability.
+The stars of the Technolympics would be the early adaptors of performance improving technology.
+Top sportsmen and women who have a unique understanding of how technology can perfect the human body.
 As an international event every two years the Technolympics will offer high tech companies the unique opportunity to show how far they have advanced and what the possibilities are.
 The ethical yardstick can be gauged to current developments with great regularity, which will maintain clarity around the discussion concerning the possibilities and limitations for humankind.

 To what extent do we want to use technology in order to improve people?
 Could the Technolympics become the platform for technological innovations and the social debate?